Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 This factor is variable, depending on the time of year you visit the parks.
 I visited Plitvice at the beginning of September and Krka in mid-September.
 Maybe it was because I started my visit to Plitvice early in the morning, but I had the impression that it was less crowded than Krka.

-The stunning colors of Plitvice Lakes
+The vibrant colors of Plitvice Lakes

 In Krka, the area you can explore on your own is quite small.
 There is a designated path that everyone follows in one direction or the other, so it feels much more crowded.
-I can only assume that early in the morning it may be less crowded.
+I can only assume that early in the morning, it may be less crowded.
 I did notice way fewer people near closing time as well.

 However, not everyone goes on the scheduled boat tours to the different locations further around the park.
 If you do some of these, you’ll find way smaller crowds.